 A typical computer science undergraduate takes 4 years to complete their degree.
 Hopefully, this isn’t news to you, that’s just how college works.
 Have hope!
 If you’re teaching yourself, you can cut out the fat and speed up the process.
 If you follow these tips, you’ll likely be able to learn the equivalent of a CS major in less than two years, and should be able to get an internship or a first job after just 3-6 months, depending on how much time you’re able to practice and study daily.

 Keep in mind, getting a job usually requires more than just knowing your stuff.
-Getting certificates and completing real projects along the way give you something concrete to put on your resume that will fill in for the missing CS degree.
+Getting certificates and completing real projects along the way gives you something concrete to put on your resume that will fill in for the missing CS degree.

 1. Watch Lectures on YouTube, not Tutorials